microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/timecard-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a [timeCard](../resources/timeCard.md) object by ID.
+Get the properties and relationships of a [timeCard](../resources/timecard.md) object by ID.

 ## Permissions